 WHAT’S THE BUZZ AT MSD?

 Socktober!
-The Middle School Student Council students are collecting socks for the less fortunate in our community through a program called “Socktober.”
+The Middle School Student Council students recently collected approximately 1,000 packages of socks for the less fortunate in our community through a program called “Socktober.”
 Watch this YouTube video for more information!

 African Dancing & Drumming!
 Our students had a blast dancing and drumming with Maputo Mensah.
 As a master drummer, dancer, and storyteller, Maputo passionately shared the art and culture of Ghana with our students enriching our current Africa continent study cycle.